slugbyte/lackluster.nvim/CONTRIBUTING.md

 screenshot

 ## Adding Plugin Support
-If you want to add support for a pluggin open a PR with your suggested colors and include some screenshots!
+If you want to add support for a plugin open a PR with your suggested colors and include some screenshots!
 I reserve the right to change or reject any PRs as I see fit, but If It seems to follow the rest of the `lackluster` vibe, I would love love to merge your work!